Nice Day for a Sprite Wedding

-Nuklon did indeed have a mohawk, which is what that wave of hair upsetting his kipa, or yarmulke, is.
-At first I'd completely forgotten to give him a tallis, the "ritual prayer shawl" worn by most Jewish men in synagogue, but that was rectified.
-What I don't think ever occurred to me or Rich was how wrong it might be to show the very tall man bursting through the top of the chupah, a canopy on four posts under which Jewish couples traditionally get married; it's not exactly sacrilegious to show it tearing, at least not unless it is itself adorned with old tallitot (which often happens), but clearly I wasn't letting anything get in the way of a good sight gag.
+Nuklon did indeed have a mohawk, which is what that wave of hair upsetting his yarmulke, or kipa, is.
+At first I’d completely forgotten to give him a tallis, the “ritual prayer shawl” worn by most Jewish men in synagogue, but that was rectified.
+What I don’t think ever occurred to me or Rich was how wrong it might be to show the very tall man bursting through the top of the chupah, a canopy on four posts under which Jewish couples traditionally get married.
+Although it’s not exactly sacrilegious to show it tearing, unless it is itself adorned with old tallitot (which often happens), clearly I wasn’t letting anything get in the way of a good sight gag.

 Cover to The Uncanny X-Men #179 © 1984 Marvel Comics.
 X-Men logo, head shots, Kitty

 Pryde, Caliban, and Forbush Man TM/® Marvel Comics.
 Nuklon and Ambush Bug TM/®

 DC Comics.
 Nuklon & Kitty Pryde wedding cartoon art © 1995 Brian Saner Lamken.